SamOrozco/java_datastore/parser/Readme.md

 The parser first initializes, or confirms the initialization, of two directories, `.row` and `.col`.

 The **.row** directory contains a single files for each row read from the data file.
 The row-files name is a hashed unique identifier(ID) that can be used to find the row.
-The is makes looking a row up by ID an O(1) operation.
-You simple check to see if the file `.row/<unique_hash_id>` exists.
+Tis makes looking a row up by ID an O(1) operation.
+You simply check to see if the file `.row/<unique_hash_id>` exists.
 One key thing about the `.row` directory is the **.keys** file.
 The **.keys** files is a new-line separate file containing every unique row identifier for all rows.
 This file allows us to iterate all rows.